pwoodhouse2000/Productivity-tools/README.md

     -   Iterates through each Todoist project:
         -   If the project name already exists in Notion, it's skipped.
         -   Otherwise, it calls `create_notion_project()` to create it in Notion.
+        -   If a Todoist project has a parent, the parent's name is passed as `category_name`.
+        -   It also sets the `source` to "Todoist" and `last_synced` to the current time.
         -   Tracks counts for created, skipped projects, and any errors encountered.

 ### `sync_projects(request) -> tuple`